BraftonSupport/braftonium-new/readme.md

 4. Inject custom CSS/CSS stylesheet/JS/JS file with async/defer into the header or footer for specific pages/posts or on the entire site.
 5. Swop a template for a specific audience so you can work on a template while the public see the old template, helping you avoid live problems.
 This is like a mini staging area.
 6. Change the Wordpress Administrator without requiring an email confirmation.
+7. Patterns - You can create and save patterns in your child theme.

 ## Brafonium Blocks